IanKaire/stock-market-trend-prediction/README.md

 My final year project 😄

 You are free to visit https://iankaire-stock-market-trend-prediction.streamlit.app/on your desktop to find the hosted version of this app.
 I have commented my code for ease of understanding.

+Once you access it you can choose your own theme, light, dark or custom ⚡

 Some of the libraries used include: